microprediction/microprediction/README.md

 You should run that script "forever".
 Plug your write key into the [dashboard](https://www.microprediction.org) to view your progress.

+### You might be helping already

+If you maintain an open source time series package with a permissive license, we suggest you enable sponsorships on your repo and let us know if you are not on the list of [Python Time Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages) with [notebook examples](https://github.com/microprediction/timeseries-notebooks).
+We've brought some attention to packages like [deep echo](https://www.linkedin.com/posts/petercotton_python-timeseries-activity-6752292529414242304-8G_k), [neural prophet](https://www.linkedin.com/posts/petercotton_timeseries-pytorch-fbprophet-activity-6751554855732699136-Fund), [copulas](https://www.linkedin.com/posts/petercotton_micropredictionmicroactors-plots-activity-6750123629197045760-vwfJ), [auto_ts](https://www.linkedin.com/posts/srivatsan-srinivasan-b8131b_datascience-machinelearning-ml-activity-6751504451347066880-EL5P) and many more on LI.
+Microprediction offers [prizes](https://www.microprediction.com/competitions/electricity), and we think nano-markets can organize the production of prediction more efficiently than human managers.
+But we're also conscious of market failure modes and free-riding, and we sponsor some open source projects directly.

 ## Blog, presentations, book, etc